- The problems with democratizing analytics

 Both Segments and Metrics are versioned.
 To learn more, check out Segments and Metrics.

-Snippets are the SQL counterpart to GUI-based Segments and Metrics.
+SQL Snippets are the SQL counterpart to GUI-based Segments and Metrics.
 You can use them to capture and replicate bite-sized SQL code.
-These snippets could capture segments, metrics, complicated joins, or any other bit of SQL that you might want to reuse in many queries.
+These snippets could capture Segments, Metrics, complicated joins, or any other bit of SQL that you might want to reuse in many queries.

-Collections group questions and dashboards.
-Additionally, you can pin the most important items to the top of your collection.
+Collections group questions, models, and dashboards (and other collections).
+Additionally, you can pin the most important items to the top of your collection, especially the root collection Our Analytics, for those pinned dashboards to show up on the home page.
 To learn more, check out Working with collection permissions.

 For each department, create a collection and make it editable by only a small group of people.
-This group should curate that collection, and only pin questions and dashboards they have vetted, decorated with useful descriptions, and actively maintain it.
+This group should curate that collection, and only pin questions, models, and dashboards they have vetted, decorated with useful descriptions, and actively maintain.

-If you’re running Enterprise Edition, you should do the same with SQL Snippets folders.
-Organize folders by department, assign owners to those folders, and take advantage of folder permissions.
+SQL Snippets folders let you organize folders by department, assign owners to those folders, and take advantage of folder permissions.

 Adopt a naming convention